jordankupersmith/w251_final_project/cluster_setup_and_node_information.md

 http://198.23.108.53:8080/

 Start Spark from master
-Once you’ve set up the conf/slaves file, you can launch or stop your cluster with the following shell scripts, based on Hadoop’s deploy scripts, and available in $SPARK_HOME/:
+Once youâ€™ve set up theÂ conf/slavesÂ file, you can launch or stop your cluster with the following shell scripts, based on Hadoopâ€™s deploy scripts, and available inÂ $SPARK_HOME/:
-	• sbin/start-master.sh - Starts a master instance on the machine the script is executed on
-	• sbin/start-slaves.sh - Starts a slave instance on each machine specified in the conf/slaves file
-	• sbin/start-all.sh - Starts both a master and a number of slaves as described above
-	• sbin/stop-master.sh - Stops the master that was started via the bin/start-master.sh script
-	• sbin/stop-slaves.sh - Stops all slave instances on the machines specified in the conf/slaves file
-	• sbin/stop-all.sh - Stops both the master and the slaves as described above
+	â€¢ sbin/start-master.shÂ - Starts a master instance on the machine the script is executed on â€¢ sbin/start-slaves.shÂ - Starts a slave instance on each machine specified in the conf/slaves file â€¢ sbin/start-all.shÂ - Starts both a master and a number of slaves as described above â€¢ sbin/stop-master.shÂ - Stops the master that was started via the bin/start-master.sh script â€¢ sbin/stop-slaves.shÂ - Stops all slave instances on the machines specified in the conf/slaves file â€¢ sbin/stop-all.shÂ - Stops both the master and the slaves as described above

-Start the master first, then open browser and see http://<master_ip>:8080/:
+Start the master first, then open browser and seeÂ http://<master_ip>:8080/:
 $SPARK_HOME/sbin/start-master.sh

-Then, run the start-slaves script, refresh the window and see the new workers (note that you can execute this from the master).
+Then, run theÂ start-slavesÂ script, refresh the window and see the new workers (note that you can execute this from the master).
 $SPARK_HOME/sbin/start-slaves.sh